This document affects your legal rights, read it carefully

 11.10 Two or more course markers placed together indicate an abrupt change in course direction.
 Multiple markings will be placed so that they can easily be seen while following the intended course.
 Markings will be placed between foot and head height and may be placed on the ground, trees, bushes, walls, buildings, or other stationary objects.

 11.11 If you are using GPS, you must follow the marked course.
 You may not travel directly between checkpoints unless the logical or obvious course follows the straight-line route.
 Cutting the course is against these Rules and may, in addition to disqualification or the imposition of time penalties, lead to dead ends or impassable terrain.

 11.132 The course will be marked by lights/illuminated markings and/or reflective marking devices at night.
 You are required to carry a light that is sufficient to find unlit markers in the event that lights, and other illuminating devices are covered, fail or go missing.

 11.14 If you remove or change the location or direction of course markings, you will be disqualified.

 12 ARTICLE 12: UNIFORM

 12.1 Ultra X may have sponsors for the Event.
 You will not be allowed to have your own sponsors that conflict with Ultra X sponsors.
-You are not allowed to wear any personal sponsor badges, advertising or other patches on your shirt or jacket sleeves.
+You may not be allowed to wear any personal sponsor badges, advertising or other patches on your shirt or jacket sleeves.

 12.2 You must wear an Event number on your chest or stomach which must be fully visible throughout the entire Event.
 The Event number must always be positioned over any clothing or front pack.
 You must not fix your Event number onto your leg.
 The Event number must not be folded or hidden at any time.
 A time penalty will be imposed for any incorrectly placed numbers.